-Senzing's data repository scalability on very large datasets is limited with existing database technologies.
-This is caused by the cross talk required to provide real time entity centric resolution.
+Senzing's data repository scalability on very large datasets is limited to existing database technologies.
+This is caused by the cross-talk required to provide real-time entity-centric resolution.
 We have long seen the need to be able to scale out the database layer both horizontally and vertically to meet the unique requirements of an entity resolution workload.

 Sharding in its full form provisions the distribution of tables across multiple services and requires operational and hardware overhead.
 This is so ingrained into Senzing, the API data layer automatically optimizes joins and secondary index usage on the fly to best utilize tables co-located in the same database instance.
 Due to the complexity of management and immaturity of tooling, full sharding capability is considered experimental.
 That said, the ability to move groups of tables to different database instances for scaling is mainstream; the Senzing App ships configured utilizing a three SQLite database cluster out of the box.